shanjcu/web-framework/docs/jcu-customisations/building.md

      grunt dist docs
      ```

+     If you're continuing to work on the framework, use `grunt watch` to
+     automatically rebuild on changes.

   1. Visually inspect and test the components and documentation via your web
      browser.
 Start a documentation server with: